Frequently Asked Questions About Asthma

 You shouldn't avoid exercise because of exercise-induced asthma.
-Inhaled medications taken prior to exercise can help control and prevent exercise-induced asthma symptoms.
+Inhaled medications taken prior to exercise can usually help control and prevent exercise-induced asthma symptoms.
 The preferred medications are short-acting beta 2-agonists such as albuterol.

-In addition to taking asthma medicine, warming up prior to exercising can help prevent an attack.
+In addition to taking asthma medicine, warming up prior to exercising may help prevent an attack.
 For those with known allergies, outside exercise should be limited during high pollen days.
 Outside exercise should also be limited when temperatures are very low or air pollution levels are high.
 The presence of viral infections, such as colds, can also increase symptoms, so it's best to restrict your exercise when you're sick.

 7. I'm Exposed to Substances at Work That Worsen my Asthma.
 What Can I Do to Prevent This?

 Generally, if asthma symptoms are worse on days that you work, and improve when you are at home for any length of time (weekends, vacations) and then reoccur when you return to work, occupational asthma should be considered.
 This may be allergy related or an irritant reaction from exposure to triggers in the workplace.
 Identification and avoidance of triggers and starting an appropriate medical treatment plan will help to stabilize your airways and decrease symptoms.
 Ask your doctor to refer you to a specialist, preferably an allergist, to begin the correct treatment program.

 8. I Have Heartburn; Can It Worsen Asthma?